 Getting proper sleep is often difficult during menopause.
 This could be due to night sweats, hot flashes, sleep apnea, sleep disorders such as insomnia, and so on.
 As a result of this, one builds up sleep debt.

 The difference between the sleep one needs, and the amount of sleep one gets is known as sleep debt or sleep deficit.
-When a person’s sleep debt is high, they usually:
+When you do not get the amount of sleep you should, then you will:

-- Don’t burn enough calories as the expenditure of energy gets reduced following less sleep.
+• Don’t burn enough calories as energy expenditure gets reduced following less sleep.

 3. Menopause Medication

 Many women take medication to handle the symptoms of menopause.
 These include hormone treatments to deal with the low estrogen levels and antidepressants to handle the moods where they feel low.
-However, these medications can often have the side effect of weight gain.
+However, these medications can result in weight gain.

 4. Stress